schollz/bol/README.md

-# :book: :palm_tree: bol
+#  bol :book:

 > I wanted a notebook that functioned not as a body but as a mind, a notebook that collected, interposed, collaged: a machine whose components could move, whose cogs, chutes, and levers were air. - [Patricia Lockwood](http://www.newyorker.com/magazine/2016/11/28/finding-poetry-in-a-note-taking-app)

 *bol* is a client program for editing and synchronization of encrypted documents.
+All local and remote files are encrypted with AES-256.
 The main utility is a command-line program (`bol`) that lets you write/view encrypted documents using your favorite command-line editor.
 Synchronization is optional and provided through a server program (`bolserver`), where updates are pushed/pulled.
 A public server is available at https://bol.schollz.com.
 Both utilities are available in [the latest release](https://github.com/schollz/bol/releases/latest) as a self-contained executable binary for most popular OSes and there are no requirements, except a text-editor (however, `vim` is bundled for the Windows users).

 # Install

 [Download from releases](https://github.com/schollz/bol/releases/latest).

-Or, if you have Go1.7+, just install via `go get`:
+Or, if you have Go1.7+, just install via

 ```
 go get -u -v github.com/schollz/bol/...